Edited by: Keri Stooksbury

 It can be frustrating to see those extra dollars fly right out the window.
 Sure, you could return the item and repurchase it… but that’s not always convenient or possible.
-What if you could just tell your credit card company the story, provide some documentation, and have them give you a refund for the difference in price?
+What if you could just tell your credit card company the story, provide some documentation, and have them give you a refund for the price difference?

-In this article, we’ll cover what price protection is, the best cards that have this coverage, and what you need to know to file a claim.
+In this article, we’ll cover what price protection is, the Capital One cards that have this coverage, additional cards that may have the coverage, and what you need to know to file a claim.

 Let’s get started seeking out those credit cards that still offer the valuable price protection benefit.